themosis/documentation/metabox.md

 ### Page metabox

-Example of a metabox link to a page.
+Example of a metabox linked to a page.

 ```php
 // You can define directly your fields inside the set() method.